 Sumac Centre Gardening Forest Fields is usually on Wednesday afternoons but please contact them first to make sure there is an event.
 There are also small plots that individuals or groups can take on.
-To find out more email email@example.com.
+To find out more email firstname.lastname@example.org.
 The Sumac Centre promotes organic, local, vegan food.
 They can be found at 245 Gladstone Street, Forest Fields, Nottingham NG7 6HX .
-The centre is not wheelchair accessible, the back entrance at 73, Beech Avenue is wheelchair accessible but the gardens may not be suitable for all access needs.
+The main entrance not wheelchair accessible, the back entrance at 73, Beech Avenue is wheelchair accessible but the gardens may not be suitable for all access needs.
 Please contact the centre directly to ask details.

 Windmill Gardens: Opening Times: Mondays 10am-1pm & Thursdays 10am – 4pm.
 Find them at the south end of Ascot Road, Aspley.
 Climate-friendly gardening for local people of any nationality and age group.
 They say they ‘cater for all abilities’.
 Check out their Facebook Group for info on upcoming events.